NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Explosive Death Drop.md

 * * *

-**Critical Success** The target takes 12d6 fire damage and falls [[Conditions/Prone|Prone]] in an unoccupied adjacent square of your choice.
+**Critical Success** The target takes 12d6 fire damage and falls [[Prone|Prone]] in an unoccupied adjacent square of your choice.
 The target is no longer grabbed.
 The target and any creature adjacent to it also each take 1d6 persistent fire damage.

 **Success** As critical success, but the target takes 6d6 fire damage instead of 12d6, and creatures don't take persistent fire damage.